The Big Picture On Calculating Rental Property Depreciation:

 • Debts you assume from the seller and pay

-You may also depreciate the cost of capital improvements you make over the course of your ownership.
+You may also depreciate the cost of capital improvements you make during your ownership.
 Capital improvements include any property updates that extend the usable life of the property or improve its value.
 You add the cost of these improvements to the cost basis above (property price minus land value).
 The IRS calls this the “marked-up” or adjusted cost basis.

 Examples of depreciable capital improvements include: